-I’ve made this in a variety of ways (my favorite just the “traditional approach”) and it’s amazing any way you choose.
+I have made this in a variety of ways (my favorite just the “traditional approach”) and it is amazing any way you choose.
 Make it the tradition way (recipe follows) or add 1/2 tablespoon ground cinnamon for a spicy Mexican flavored approach, or sprinkle on a dusting of French sea salt at the end for a more unique French style.
 Stir in toasted walnuts, pecans or almonds, or even swirl in a homemade caramel – heavenly!

 This recipe is based off of my Grandma Barbra’s “secret” chocolate fudge recipe.
-Only her and I know where the recipe originally developed… It’s a fun (and delicious) memory from my childhood.
+Only her and I know where the recipe originally developed… It is a fun (and delicious) memory from my childhood.

 Deep Chocolate Fudge